-Professors D. De Young, J. Hamersma, H. Slenk, C. Stapert (chair), †D. Topp, †J. Worst Associate Professors A. Armstrong, G. Huizenga, C. Kaiser, R. Rus Assistant Professor M. Mustert understanding and enjoyment of music through study, and to the campus community.
+Professors D. De Young, J. Hamersma, H. Slenk, C. Stapert (chair), D. Topp, J. Worst Associate Professors A. Armstrong, G. Huizenga, C. Kaiser, M. Mustert, R. Rus Assistant Professor C. Baker

+WITHIN THE LIBERAL ARTS FRAMEWORK, the Music Department addresses itself to students majoring in music, to general students wishing to increase their understanding and enjoyment of music through study, and to the campus community.
 Students can major in music by following one of the programs of study outlined below, fulfill a fine arts core requirement by taking one of the specified core courses, or take any course for which they are qualified.
 In addition, any qualified student may participate in one of the many performing ensembles.
 All students, as well as the general public, are welcome at the frequent concerts and recitals sponsored by the Music Department.